coracle-social/building-nostr/content/book.md

 Currently, the only way to synchronize events to a new relay is to download all involved events and re-publish them manually, which can be fairly expensive in terms of bandwidth.
 A new primitive for asking a relay to synchronize certain relays from a peer would be a useful optimization.
 Similarly, there aren't currently any protocol affordances for requesting eviction of events — neither [NIP 62](https://github.com/nostr-protocol/nips/blob/master/62.md) nor [NIP 09](https://github.com/nostr-protocol/nips/blob/master/09.md) quite fit the bill.

 Synchronization is also currently absent from most (or all) implementations.
 In the future, clients might do this in the background on behalf of their users when relay selections change, and community admin tools might include synchronization affordances for community relays.
-Alternatively, watchtowers could be used to actively synchrnonize data according to certain heuristics.
+Alternatively, watchtowers could be used to actively synchronize data according to certain heuristics.
 Users might even be able to pay these services to ensure that their content is properly available.

 ### Relays as Transport